jerolimov/usepromises/README.md

 # usePromise

-## React and React Native hook to consume a Promise (similar to useEffect)
+**React and React Native hook to consume a Promise (similar to useEffect) with full TypeScript support**

 ### Installation